t5pathak/EEG_Analysis_during_Deep_Breathing/README.md

-# Predicting breathing patterns using EEG data - a neural network based deep breathing classification model
+# Predicting Breathing Patterns using EEG Data - a Neural Network based Deep Breathing Classification Model

 ## Introduction
 Normal ventilation is largely an autonomic process in humans, with brain signals from accessory muscles filtered out during resting state (RS) analysis.
 A deep breathing (DB) exercise requires control of respiratory patterns of the inspiratory expansion and expiratory contraction.
 The present study compares the EEG signals during RS and DB, with a specific focus on analyzing alpha, beta, and theta frequency band rhythms of the motor regions of the brain.
 The study also presents a neural network-based classification model to predict breathing patterns.